 If you are applying to law enforcement or if you are in law enforcement in the state of California, you may be required to take the California POST exam.
 The California POST exam is used to measure the reading and writing skills of those who want to become peace officers.

-Click “Start Test” below to take a free California POST practice test!
+Click “Start Test” above to take a free California POST practice test!

 The California POST exam, also called the POST Entry-Level Law Enforcement Test Battery (PELLETB), contains 131 questions and has a time limit of 2.5 hours.
 Some questions are multiple-choice, while other questions are fill-in-the-blank.